 - 1 cup hot water (or hot brewed coffee or espresso)

 - ½ cup sour cream (can sub ½ cup dairy free yogurt to make dairy free)

 - 2 whole eggs

 - Preheat your oven to 325F, and prepare your pans (for cupcakes line paper liners or lightly grease, for 8 inch cake layers lightly grease and place 8 inch parchment paper circle on the bottom.)

-- In a large mixing bowl whisk together the cocoa, brown sugar, rice flour blend, xanthan gum, baking soda, and salt.
+- In a large mixing bowl whisk together the cocoa, brown sugar, gluten free flour blend, xanthan gum, baking soda, and salt.

 - Add the hot water and oil to the dry ingredients and THEN stir using a silicone/rubber spatula (if you stir in just the water the batter will be very thick and when you try to stir in the oil it will take a long time and splash all over.)